Top 6: Vancouver Craft Breweries

 Bomber Brewing (1488 Adanac Street)

-Conveniently located along the Adanac bike lane corridor, Bomber Brewing began serving in February 2014, the dream of three good ol’ Canadian friends who all share a passion for hockey and good beer.
+Conveniently located along the Adanac bike lane corridor, Bomber Brewing began serving in February 2014, as the dream of three good ol’ Canadian friends who all share a passion for hockey and good beer.
 The beers at Bomber have been described as accessible and approachable for novices and connoisseurs alike.
-Their ‘starting lineup’ features the Parklife Passionfruit Ale which took home a first place award at the 2018 Canadian Brewing Awards.
+Their ‘core family’ of beers features the Parklife Passionfruit Ale which took home a first place award at the 2018 Canadian Brewing Awards.

 There are also dozens of fantastic craft breweries located outside of the city in the suburban areas of Metro Vancouver.
 In Pitt Meadows, check out Foamers Folly Brewing Co. for some truly creative brews, Port Moody’s Twin Sails Brewing along the city’s Brewers Row (easily accessible by SkyTrain), North Vancouver’s Bridge Brewing, and Steel & Oak Brewing Co. in New Westminster.